-But why do we need this alerting, I hear you ask?
+But why do we need this monitoring, I hear you ask?
 In fact, the reasons for conducting alerts is almost as varied as the list of criteria and data sources that can be used in them.
-There are three significant use cases for alerting – for opposition purposes, current awareness, and continuously-updated competitive intelligence and landscapes.
-Some of the main reasons alerting is carried out are obvious, such as to identify and track critical patents for post-grant opposition purposes.
+There are three significant use cases for monitoring – for opposition purposes, current awareness, and continuously-updated competitive intelligence and landscapes.
+Some of the main reasons monitoring is carried out are obvious, such as to identify and track critical patents for post-grant opposition purposes.
 Others are perhaps a little less obvious, but if done correctly are equally as important to a company.

 Why do we do it?

 The use case of providing timely and accurate current awareness for researchers, engineers, and the R&D community is often under appreciated.
 Having this information delivered in a structured, timely fashion can help guide ideation, creativity, innovation and at times stop people going down the proverbial ‘rabbit hole’ and spending company dollars unnecessarily.

 Similarly, continuous monitoring of key competitors can allow a company to react more quickly and efficiently to new market developments.
 The old adage of ‘knowledge is power’ applies here, as making key strategic decisions without knowledge of the competitive landscape can be both costly and foolhardy for the individual decision makers or the company as a whole.